Dental cement: Zinc polycarboxylate cements

-Zinc polycarboxylate was invented in 1968 and was revolutionary as it was the first cement to exhibit the ability to chemically bond to the tooth surface.
+Zinc polycarboxylate was invented in 1968 and was revolutionary as it was the first cement to exhibit the ability to bond to the tooth surface chemically.
 Very little pulpal irritation is seen with its use due to the large size of the polyacrylic acid molecule.
-This cement is commonly used for the instillation of crowns, bridges, inlays, onlays, and orthodontic appliances.
+This cement is commonly used for the installation of crowns, bridges, inlays, onlays, and orthodontic appliances.